dan-fritchman/fritch.mn/www/SwMakesHw/0004-analog-simulation.md

 ![](img/cmos-latch-sch-contour.png)

-The last [*Software Makes Hardware*](https://medium.com/software-makes-hardware) chapter introduced the simulation model of most digital circuits: a combination of [event-driven and reactive](https://medium.com/software-makes-hardware/event-driven-reactive-hardware-a1fb8bc8d84d) logic.
+Our last [*Software Makes Hardware*](https://medium.com/software-makes-hardware) chapter introduced the simulation model of most digital circuits: a combination of [event-driven and reactive](https://medium.com/software-makes-hardware/event-driven-reactive-hardware-a1fb8bc8d84d) logic.
 Many circuits - including nearly everything *analog*, and most described at a *transistor-level*, don't fit this paradigm.
 Predicting their behavior requires an entirely different view of how they work, which we'll refer to as a different paradigm or *model of computation*.

-This mode of circuit simulation is often referred to as *[SPICE](https://en.wikipedia.org/wiki/SPICE)*, after the seminal program originally developed at UC Berkeley.
+This mode of circuit simulation is often referred to as [SPICE](https://en.wikipedia.org/wiki/SPICE), after the seminal program originally developed at UC Berkeley in the early 1970s.
 In the decades since, much of the work in this in this area has retained a "spice"-suffixed naming convention - including all of the code shown here, available at [github.com/HW21/TeachSpice](https://github.com/HW21/TeachSpice).

 ![https://github.com/HW21/TeachSpice](img/hw21-github.png)

 ## The Analog Model of Computation

 If you've taken freshman physics (and especially if you've studied electrical engineering), you've probably been asked to solve problems in linear circuits.
-For example we can imagine a (somewhat) arbitrary network of resistors and current sources.
+For example, let’s imagine a (somewhat) arbitrary network of resistors and current sources — such as this one:

 ![](img/resistor-cube.png)

-Problems-statements are typically something like: *given the values of the elements, what are the node voltages in this circuit*?
-(This particular circuit is of course not very arbitrary; it's a common topic of interview problems and brain teasers.)
+Problem-statements are typically something along this lines of: *”given a set of component-values, what are the node voltages in this circuit?”.* (This particular circuit is of course not very arbitrary; it’s a common topic of interview problems and brain teasers.)

-How would we put a program to the task of solving this, in any specific case, and more importantly in the general case?
-First recall how this went in that physics class - i.e., how we would do this on pen and paper.
-This boiled down to compiling a system of equations, with information coming from two sources:
+How would we put a program to the task of solving this sort of problem?
+First, recall how it went in physics class — i.e., how we’d proceed with pen and paper.
+We’d start by compiling a system of equations, with information coming from two sources:

 * First, *Kirchoff's Laws* are re-statements of more fundamental physical laws.
 Kirchoff's current law is a circuit-focused restatement of conservation of charge.
 The voltage law similarly captures conservation of energy, particularly electrical potential energy.
 * Second, the circuit's *components* provide voltage-current relationships between their terminals.
 Ohm's Law is probably the best known, describing the `V=I*R` relationship of a resistor.
 Voltage and current sources have even simpler descriptions, of the form `V=V0` and `I=I0`.
 More complex devices, including nonlinear elements such as diodes and transistors, and dynamic elements such as capacitors and inductors, add a few wrinkles covered in later sections.